PhD BVetMed MRCVS

 - Versus Arthritis Career Development Fellow

-- Chair of Directors of the Taught MSc in Musculoskeletal Sciences
+- DGS Taught MSc in Musculoskeletal Sciences

 Stephanie graduated as a veterinary surgeon in 2003 from the Royal Veterinary College (RVC), University of London.
 After undertaking an internship specialising in equine orthopaedics, she then spent 5 years in practice as an equine veterinary clinician.
 In 2008, Stephanie commenced a PhD at the RVC researching the role of inflammation in equine tendinopathy, which was successfully completed in 2012.